adriaque/COVID-19_fatal_cases_research_study/README.md

 ## Demo Video

-In this section tyuo can see a desmostration on how to run and use all the app features.
+In this section, you can explore a demonstration illustrating how to effectively operate and utilize all the features of the application.

 https://github.com/adriaque/COVID-19_fatal_cases_research_study/assets/113828670/cbbc0bcb-3098-47db-9db6-f6a49ac0ff68